 Yoga practices for building bone strength and maintaining muscle mass, especially for individuals diagnosed with osteopenia or osteoporosis.

 Both men and women reach their maximum bone mass around age 30, but begin to lose bone mass in their 50s to 90s.
 No one is immune from the inevitable decline and even physically active people begin to lose muscle mass after age 30.
-Health care professionals advise individuals engage in weight bearing exercises to slow the loss of bone mass.
+Health care professionals advise that individuals engage in weight-bearing exercises to slow the loss of bone mass.

-Based on the work of Dr. Loren Fishman, this series focuses on yoga poses that in research studies have been shown to increase bone strength.
+Based on the work of Dr. Loren Fishman, this six-week series focuses on yoga poses that in research studies have been shown to increase bone strength.

-- why we lose bone as we age
+- how our bodies make bone and why we lose bone as we age

 - and much, much more